Client-side sessions

 Secure client-side sessions

-It’s a best practice to configure Identity Cloud to sign and/or encrypt client-side sessions and client-side authentication sessions for security reasons.
-Because decrypting and verifying the session can be an expensive operation to perform on each request, Identity Cloud caches the decrypt sequence in memory to improve performance.
+For improved security, you should configure PingOne Advanced Identity Cloud to sign and/or encrypt client-side sessions and client-side authentication sessions for security reasons.
+Because decrypting and verifying the session can be an expensive operation to perform on each request, PingOne Advanced Identity Cloud caches the decrypt sequence in memory to improve performance.